charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 ![conjure-up controller menu][img-applications]

-By default, this set up will deploy two Kubernetes master nodes and three workers, which can be changed by entering the configuration screen for these components and selecting new values.
-Note that it will also be possible to increase the number of nodes later, so it isn't necessary to work out how many worker you'll need in advance, you can just select `Continue`
+By default, this setup will deploy two Kubernetes master nodes and three workers, which can be changed by entering the configuration screen for these components and selecting new values.
+Note that it will also be possible to increase the number of nodes later, so it isn't necessary to determine how many workers you'll need in advance, you can just select `Continue`

 ### Deploying